-"(A) NEW PRODUCTS.-Approval under this section of an application for premarket approval for any tobacco product that is not commercially marketed (other than for test marketing) in the United States as of August 11, 1995, is required unless the manufacturer has submitted a report under section 905(j), and the Secretary has issued an order that the tobacco product is substantially equivalent to a tobacco product commercially marketed (other than for test marketing) in the United States as of August 11, 1995, that is in compliance with the requirements of this until the Secretary issues an order that the tobacco product is substantially equivalent for purposes of this section or requires premarket approval.
+"(Å) NEW PRODUCTS.-Approval under this section of an application for premarket approval for any tobacco product that is not commercially marketed (other than for test marketing) in the United States as of August 11, 1995, is required unless the manufacturer has submitted a report under section 905(j), and the Secretary has issued an order that the tobacco product is substantially equivalent to a tobacco product commercially marketed (other than for test marketing) in the United States as of August 11, 1995, that is in compliance with the requirements of this Act.

-"(B) PRODUCTS INTRODUCED BETWEEN AU-GUST 11, 1995, AND ENACTMENT OF THIS CHAP- TER.-Subparagraph (A) does not apply to a tobacco product that-
+"(B) PRODUCTS INTRODUCED BETWEEN AU-GUST 11, 1995, AND ENACTMENT OF THIS CHAP-TER.-Subparagraph (A) does not apply to a tobacco product that-

-- (i) was first introduced or delivered for introduction into interstate commerce for commerce for commercial distribution in the United States after August 11, 1995, and before the date of enactment of the National Tobacco Policy and Youth Smoking Reduction Act; and - "(ii) for which a report was submitted under section 905(j) within 6 months after such date.
+"(i) was first introduced or delivered for introduction into interstate commerce for commerce for commercial distribution in the United States after August 11, 1995, and before the date of enactment of the National Tobacco Policy and Youth Smoking Reduction Act; and until the Secretary issues an order that the tobacco product is substantially equivalent for purposes of this section or requires premarket approval.

-'(2) SUBSTANTIALLY EQUIVALENT DEFINED.-
+$^{\prime\prime}(ii)$ for which a report was submitted under section 905(j) within 6 months after such date,

-"(A) For purposes of this section and section 905(i), the term 'substantially equivalent' or 'substantial equivalence' mean, with respect to the tobacco product being compared to the predicate tobacco product, that the Secretary by order has found that the tobacco product-
+"(2) SUBSTANTIALLY EQUIVALENT DEFINED.- "(A) For purposes of this section and section 905(j), the term 'substantially equivalent' or 'substantial equivalence' mean, with respect to the tobacco product being compared to the predicate tobacco product, that the Secretary by order has found that the tobacco product-

-'(i) has the same characteristics as the predicate tobacco product; or
+"(i) has the same characteristics as the predicate tobacco product; or

-(ii) has different characteristics and the information submitted contains information. including clinical data if deemed necessary by the Secretary, that demonstrates that it is not appropriate to regulate the product under this section because the product does not raise different questions of public health.
+"(ii) has different characteristics and the information submitted contains information, including clinical data if deemed necessary by the Secretary, that demonstrates that it is not appropriate to regulate the product under this section because the product does not raise different questions of public health.